+Torque and power from a 75kg participant with unilateral below knee amputation walking with a finite-state machine controller on a treadmill at 1.5 m/s is shown in Fig. 13.
 Twenty-eight strides were acquired and normalized to percent gait cycle.
-The coefficient of determination between the biological mean and powered prosthesis mean data is $R^2 = 0.85$ for joint torque, $R^2 = 0.90$ for mechanical power, and $R^2 = 0.83$ for joint angle.
+The coefficient of determination between the biological mean and powered prosthesis mean data is $R^2=0.85$ for joint torque and $R^2=0.90$ for mechanical power.
 Joint torque is shown to reach 110Nm and joint power reaches 300W in these walking experiments.

 The net positive, mean mechanical energy produced by the actuator over the 28 strides is 12 Joules.
 The mean electrical energy consumption by the actuator is $28 \pm 4J$.
-Fig. 13(a) compares biological mechanical energy to that measured on the prosthesis.
-In Fig. 13(b) the cumulative electric energy per stride is shown, comparing the simulated expectation of the actuator and that measured at the motor driver of the TF8 system.
+Fig. 14(a) compares biological mechanical energy to that measured on the prosthesis.
+In Fig. 14(b) the cumulative electric energy per stride is shown, comparing the simulated expectation of the actuator and that measured at the motor driver of the TF8 system.

-Fig. 11.
+Fig. 12.
 A 50Nm step-response of the closed-loop torque controller collected with the actuator in a fixed-output (high-impedance) condition.
-The rise time 72ms, peak overshoot 18%, and settling times 232ms are shown on the plot.